Test Id : THCCU

 Only orderable as part of a profile.
 For more information see THCCR / Delta 9-Carboxy-Tetrahydrocannabinol (THC-COOH) Confirmation and Creatinine Ratio, Random, Urine

 Delta-9 carboxy-tetrahydrocannabinol (delta-9-THC-COOH) and creatinine concentrations must be obtained for at least 2 urine specimens with a known time interval (1-7 days) between collections.
 Using these creatinine-normalized delta-9-THC-COOH concentrations, a ratio is calculated between the concentration of any urine specimen (U2) divided by the concentration in a previously collected urine specimen (U1).
-The most conservative method for reporting new cannabis/marijuana use between collections would apply a U2/U1 decision ratio equal to the maxima listed in Table 1.
+The most conservative method for reporting new cannabis/marijuana use between collections would apply a U2/U1 decision ratio equal to the maxima listed in the Table.
 A more realistic decision ratio with reasonable certainty would be to use the 95% below limits in the same table.
 U2/U1 ratios above these limits would indicate new usage between those collection time points.

-Table 1.
+Table.
 Adapted from Smith ML et al. for less than daily users of cannabis/marijuana.(1)

 Time interval between urine collections (hours) | Maximum ratio (U2/U1) | 95% Below (U2/U1) |